LathDevers/Uni-Praktikum-2023/1-intro/4 - dart.md

   User(this.name, [this.age = 24, this.height]);
-  String name; // positioned, not optional int age; // positioned, optional, non-nullable but initialized double? height; // positioned, optional, is not initialized but nullable }
+  String name; // positioned, not optional int age; // positioned, optional, non-nullable but initialized double? height; // positioned, optional, not initialized but nullable }

 List<User> users = [